shrutilicensed/shrutilicensed/README.md

 ### Hi there 👋 I'm Shruti

 I'm a Computer Science Engineering Undergrad interested in Web Development.
-I can work on HTML, CSS, JavaScript and currntly learning at VueJS.

-Other than web development, I'm practicing JAVA consistently to upgrade my logic and programming skill.
+My skill belt consists of : React JS, JavaScript, CSS3, HTML5, MySQL, OOPS, Java, Python, UI/UX Design using Figma, Bootstrap.

 I'm also interested in digital art and designing.
-I'm an approved phone wallpaper creator at Zedge (sabreenshruti).
+You can check out my phone wallpapers at Zedge (sabreenshruti).
 <!--
 **shrutilicensed/shrutilicensed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.